Gallions Reach (novel)

-Gallions Reach (1927) is a novel by H.M.Tomlinson first published by Heinemann in the UK and by Harper & Brothers in the US.
+Gallions Reach (1927) is a novel by H. M. Tomlinson first published by Heinemann in the UK and by Harper & Brothers in the US.
+The book was Tomlinson's debut novel.
 It was republished by Penguin Books in 1952.
-It is a literary crime novel, initially set in London, in which Tomlinson uses real streets and locations for settings.
+It is a literary crime novel, initially set in London, before moving to Malaya.
+It is notable in that Tomlinson uses real streets and locations for settings.

 The protagonist, Jimmy Colet, commits a serious crime near the start of the novel, and, despite originally intending to give himself up, leaves London by ship soon afterwards.

 Tomlinson uses the stream-of-consciousness technique throughout the novel.